-Do the benefits of a self-managed portfolio truly outweigh the complexities faced in life settlements market?
+Do the benefits of a self-managed portfolio truly outweigh the complexities faced in the life settlements market?
 Asset managers play a crucial role in the continual development and success of this unique asset class.
 Managers, who have successfully navigated the complexities of this market, manage efficient funds providing attractive uncorrelated returns for many investors.

 So why is it that some major institutions attempt to manage their life settlements investment in-house?

-In a previous blog we have explored how to assess the best life settlements asset manager and ensure that they are the best fit for your life settlements investment strategy.
+In a previous blog, we have explored how to assess the best life settlements asset manager and ensure that they are the best fit for your life settlements investment strategy.
 We have previously also explored how the effect on your returns will clearly come down to regulatory and taxation impacts.
 Let’s continue our analysis by exploring the benefits and limitation of in-house management for a life settlements investment.

 Benefits and Limitations of a Self-Managed Portfolio

 In-house management of a life settlements investment involves a very different risk profile and needs careful consideration.
 Although in-house management may have its opportunities it also has its pitfalls.
-Successful in-house life settlements management will require a symmetry of experienced people, processes, systems and overall resources at the usual disposal of a regulated life settlements manager.
-In many cases this could be difficult to achieve for many small to medium institutions.
+Successful in-house life settlements management will require symmetry of experienced people, processes, systems and overall resources at the usual disposal of a regulated life settlements manager.
+In many cases, this could be difficult to achieve for many small to medium institutions.
 We have even seen examples of quite large and well-resourced institutions making basic mistakes in the asset class through poor acquisition and management skills.

-Experience in the managing the Asset Class
+Experience in managing the Asset Class

-Operational Set up Costs
+Operational Setup Costs